Cancer Warning Labels Based on California’s Proposition 65

 - The most important point to avoid exposure is to wash your hands after handling the cords or cables to avoid swallowing any lead that rubbed off onto them.

-- Don’t eat or feed children while handling lead-containing cords or stringing holiday lights.
+- Don’t eat or allow children to eat while handling lead-containing cords or stringing holiday lights.

 - Since small children are more likely to put cords, fingers, and other objects in their mouths, keep lead-containing wires and cables out of their reach.